 Try Pulumi Cloud for FREEFrequently Asked Questions

-source (path to a local file), content (literal string uploaded as UTF-8), or contentBase64 (base64-encoded binary data).
-If none are provided, the object will be empty.source property with a FileAsset pointing to your local file path, as shown in the basic upload example.contentBase64 only for small content like the result of gzipbase64 with small text strings.
-For larger objects, use source to stream content from a disk file.source, content, and contentBase64 properties all expect already encoded/compressed bytes.Encryption & Security
+contentBase64 is recommended only for small content like the result of gzipbase64 with small text strings.
+For larger objects, use source to stream content from a disk file for better performance.contentEncoding, you’re responsible for encoding the body appropriately.
+The source, content, and contentBase64 properties all expect already encoded/compressed bytes.Encryption & Security

 bucket and key properties are immutable.
-Changing either will force resource replacement.storageClass.
+Changing either will force replacement of the object.metadata map are lowercase.